core-wg/oscore/draft-ietf-core-object-security.md

 A receiving endpoint uses {{RFC8075}} to translate an HTTP message into a CoAP message, with the following addition.
 The HTTP message includes the CoAP-Object-Security header field, which is mapped to the CoAP Object-Security option in the following way.
 The CoAP Object-Security option value is:

-* empty if the value of the HTTP CoAP-Object-Security header field is "" (empty string)
+* empty if the value of the HTTP CoAP-Object-Security header field is ""
 * the value of the HTTP CoAP-Object-Security header field decoded from base64url (Section 5 of {{RFC4648}}) without padding (see {{RFC7515}} Appendix C for implementation notes for this decoding).

 Note that the value of the CoAP payload is the HTTP body, i.e. the OSCORE payload ({{oscore-payl}}).